OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/Add-Content.md

 ### -Force

 Overrides the read-only attribute, allowing you to add content to a read-only file.
-For example, **Force** will override the read-only attribute or create directories to complete a file path, but it will not attempt to change file permissions.
+For example, **Force** overrides the read-only attribute but it doesn't change file permissions.

 ```yaml
 Type: System.Management.Automation.SwitchParameter